 Recent clinical successes in immuno-oncology have highlighted the important role that the immune system can play in mediating the destruction of human tumours.

 Here at KWS BioTest, we use a broad range of techniques, focusing on primary human cell assays, to look at immune system targets.
-We have developed assays for the major cells influencing the tumour microenvironment as illustrated by specific examples shown in this section.
+We have developed assays for the major cells influencing the tumour microenvironment as illustrated by the specific examples shown on this page.